arkency/posts/posts/2016-01-20-from-legacy-to-ddd-start-with-publishing-events.md

 It's best to focus on the events which are clearly statements of some state changes.
 If you escape from a CRUD app (as I did) - they will be all those CRUD operations.

 What I did, was I also tried not to use the CRUD verbs.
 Instead of FuckupCreated I called it FuckupReported.
 That's more true, as I'm not really creating a fuckup by filling the form.
-It's more that I report that fuckt to the system.
+It's more that I report that fuckup to the system.

 This is what I ended up with, in terms of events: